 Buying a Property - The Hidden Extras

-Buying an home especially for the first time can be overwhelming, not only do you need to save for the deposit but you also need to factor in the added costs of buying a property, ones you may not be aware of.
+Buying a home especially for the first time can be overwhelming, not only do you need to save for the deposit but you also need to factor in the added costs of buying a property, ones you may not be aware of.

 Loan Application Fees

 Loan application or establishment fees can range from zero to $1000.
 This is a one off charge by the bank when you apply for a loan.
-Sometimes banks decide not to charge this, but not always so make sure you check with your lender.
+Sometimes banks decide not to charge this, although not always so make sure you check with your lender.